bbulkow/MagnusFlora/flask/initial_howto.md

    ```bash
    ansible-playbook -i hosts web_flower_install.yml
    ```
    this will install, configure and start the flask application and supervisor jobs which manage celery.
-Still in progress right now.

 ## HOW TO MAKE A CELERY TASK